This is the best Eggless Pumpkin Bread ever! Moist and tender with the perfect combination of pumpkin and spice! Made in no time.

 - Add the wet ingredients to the dry ingredients and mix just until combined.
 Pour the batter into the prepared baking pan loaf.

 - Bake for about 50 -55 minutes, or until a toothpick inserted in the center comes out clean.
 Remove the bread from the oven and allow it to cool in the pan for 10 minutes.
-Using the parchment paper overhang, lift the loaf out of the pan and put it on to a cooling wire rack to cool completely.
+Using the parchment paper overhang, lift the loaf out of the pan and put it onto a cooling wire rack to cool completely.

 - Slice and serve.